COVID-19 research

 minute walk test and questionnaire at baseline and 6 months later.

-An optional blood test will also be taken for genetic and
+An optional blood test was also taken for genetic and immunological

 For more information, please contact Research@uhbw.nhs.uk